Bloomberry Research · Technical Report · Version 1.0

 speaks volumesAll modelsIdiomatic fillerHigh

-Showing a subset of patterns.
-Full dataset includes 7,400+ entries.
+Showing a subset.
+Full dataset: 7,400+ catalogued AI-writing signal entries.

 Sentence-level rhythm patterns that form the structural backbone of AI-generated text.
-Each pattern is identified by its repeating shape, not just its words.
+Each is identified by its repeating shape, not just its words.
+The corpus contains 12 named structural cadence detectors.

 Rhetorical Contrast